example42/example42.github.io/_posts/2019-09-10-tp-install-anything-and-configure.md

       content => $ssh_content,
     }

+tp takes care of managing dependencies and using the right names and paths for the underlying OS.

+#### The tp class

 In order to install the tp command on a node, it's enough to:

     include tp

-The tp class is needed and used only for this, and as entrypoint for hiera data for hashes of tp resources.
+The tp class is needed and used only to install the tp command eventually and as entrypoint for hiera data for hashes of tp resources.

 In this way, for example, you can define what applications to install with data like:

     # We can define an array or an hash of tp installs: